KTH/scanned-exams/README.md

 ---

 ## Vocabulary
-These are common words and phrases that should be used in the app.
+These are common words and phrases that should be used in the app for UX consistency.

 KTH Import Exams? -- name of app (don't use: scanned exams?)
 Exam room -- bla bla (don't use: xx, yy, zz)